 The first four miles contain many deep pools, shallow shelves, and fishable back-eddies.
 At the four mile point, the small stream and canyon of Red Creek converge with the Green, creating the largest rapid between the dam and the Colorado State border.
 In the absence of stormy weather, the water of Red Creek becomes clear and the opportunity for casting large dry flies below the rapid can be very rewarding.
 The remainder of this float is marked by a much gentler river bottom, grassy banks, and numerous islands.
 Deer, Elk, Moose, predatory birds, mountain cats, river otters, snakes, and many other small animals are abundant throughout the area and are frequently seen.

 C Section - Brown's Park

 The C section of the Green River begins at the John Jarvie Ranch, a State Historical Site.
-It continues fifteen more miles through the open valley of Brown’s Park National Wildlife Refuge, to the Colorado State line.
+It continues fourteen more miles through the open valley of Brown’s Park, to the Colorado State line.
 Due to the drop in elevation and increased distance from the dam, the water continues to warm up, creating a brown trout paradise.
 Though there is a substantial reduction in numbers of fish, this part of the river maintains the most natural ecosystem and healthiest fish of the three sections.

 There is wildlife aplenty throughout this desert oasis, most notably moose, deer, duck, and geese.
 The fish on this section remain the toughest to catch due to the lack of protective structure and the large population of predatory birds.
 Lengthy casts into the wind and an accurate presentation are needed to fool these wary, but magnificent brown trout.
 If you’re not about numbers, but can appreciate the challenge for wild trout in a beautiful country atmosphere, this is the place for you.